Skip to main content

 More keyboard shortcuts in draw.io

-There are many other mouse + keyboard shortcut combinations in draw.io to help you diagram faster, as well as many keyboard shortcuts described in previous posts.
+There are many other mouse + keyboard shortcut combinations in draw.io to help you diagram faster, as well as many other key combinations.

 Next time you go through the draw.io menu, or right-click and open the context menu, check and see if there is a keyboard shortcut next to the command you want to use.